enstazao/DLT_Github_Pipeline/README.md

 # GitHub Issues Pipeline with dlt

+> **Note:** This was done on Ubuntu.
+On other OS, commands may need slight adjustments (e.g., Windows uses `\` in paths).

 ## What is dlt?

 dlt is a minimal, pip-installable Python library for building data pipelines.
 Similar to how Pandas or NumPy made machine learning accessible to millions, dlt brings the same simplicity and power to data engineering.

 ## Use Case: GitHub Issues Pipeline

-This project demonstrates how to use dlt to build a pipeline that:
+This project demonstrates how to use DLT to build a pipeline that:

 - Fetches open issues from a GitHub repository.
 - Transforms and filters them (only real issues, not pull requests).